xiaochaohasun/ansible-roles/jumpserver/README.md

 =====

 This role installs and configures the jumpserver.
-The user can specify any configuration parameters they wish to apply their site.
-Any number of sites can be added with configurations of your choice.
+The user can specify any configuration parameters they wish to apply.

 Requirements
 ------------